 - A new way to categorize food (more about this below)

 Features I didn't really use:

-How easy is it to use?
+How easy is Noom?

 As for the food logging, I have used other apps to log my food before (fitbit, spark people and my Fitness Pal) and it functions mostly the same.
 You can search for foods, you can search by barcode, or you can look in the list of your most frequent foods for that meal, which pops up every time you log.
 You can create a new dish as well, or add something if it's not in the database.
-You can add as little pr as much info as you have available.
+You can add as little or as much info as you have available.